 Market prices fluctuate and change quite often, so posting the current price for this guitar would not make much of a sense in the long run.
 But all you really have to know is that Fender Duo-Sonic HS, in general, roughly fits into the family of mid-range guitars.

-Given its wonderful abilities and equipment, the price feels just right to me, but I understand that students or beginner players might feel a bit discouraged by the price tag.
+Given its wonderful abilities and equipment, the price feels just right to me, but I understand that students or

 Here are the main qualities you can expect from your Fender Duo-Sonic HS guitar: